kexo1/LELDOOM/README.md

 * Rewrite settings save system, replace Prefs with JSON saving
 * Optimize interaction detection
 * Rewrite Wave script
+* Make scripts that manage basic and repetetive operations (StateManagers)
 * Agent colliders are moving from it's place
 * OnCollisionEnter or OnTriggerEnter functions should be only in one script rather than on multiple scripts
+* SphereCast functions not working properly on enemy sight detection, RayCast function is not ideal for projectiles
 * Game isn't optimized, I've tried occlusion culling, batching, GPU instancing, setting static objects - nothing helped, more likely deeper Unity issue

 ## Credits